Is there an Appropriate Age for Facial Plastic Surgery?Posted on Thursday, November 14th, 2013 by Douglas M. Stevens, MD

 As far as a “maximum age for cosmetic surgery” – we would base that on a person’s overall health rather than some number.
 I have seen some 80-year-old people who are very healthy, active and do very well following a facelift.

 So the appropriate age for cosmetic surgery is less of a number and more a combination of physiology and psychology.
-If you have any questions about your individual concerns, please feel welcome to request a complimentary consultation with Dr. Douglas Stevens.
+If you have any questions about your individual concerns, please feel welcome to request a consultation with Dr. Douglas Stevens.